 - ii.
 50 percent (the top rate in 2002 under the 2001 Tax Act), from \$10 million to \$50 million, - iii.
 55 percent (the top rate achieved in 1984 through 2001 under the 1981 Act signed by President Reagan), from \$50 million to \$1 billion, and - iv.
-65 percent (the top estate tax rate in effect in 1982; this is down from 77 percent in Senator Sanders' 2019 bill) over \$1 billion. - (b) The basic exclusion amount would be reduced to - i. \$3.5 million, not indexed, for estate tax purposes and - ii. \$1 million, not indexed, for gift tax purposes. - (c) Portability would be retained for both estate and gift tax purposes. - (d) A detailed set of "anti-clawback" rules that had been included in Senator Sanders' 2019 bill is omitted, perhaps simply in recognition of the fact that the anti-clawback regulations have now been finalized, with a proposed "anti-abuse" refinement that Senator Sanders would presumably favor.
-See Part 5.c(8) below. - (e) The bill says nothing about the GST tax, which apparently would make the GST tax rate 65 percent and the GST exemption \$3.5 million. - (f) These proposals would "apply to estates of decedents dying, and generation-skipping transfers and gifts made, after December 31, 2021."
-This is consistent with the effective dates in Senator Sanders' previous bills and reflects a long-observed drafting principle (or at least drafting preference) for estate and gift tax changes.
-Presumably, pursuant to that preference, if this legislation were enacted, for example, in 2022, the reference to 2021 would be changed to 2022, making the effective date January 1, 2023. - (3) Value of Farm, etc. Real Property.
-Section 3, like section 4 of the 2010 "Responsible Estate Tax Act," would, effective January 1, 2022, increase the cap on the reduction in value under the special use valuation rules of section 2032A from \$750,000 (\$1.19 million in 2021 and \$1.23 million in 2022, after indexing since 1998) to \$3 million, indexed for inflation going forward from 2022. - (4) Land Subject to Conservation Easements.
-Section 4, like section 5 of the 2010 "Responsible Estate Tax Act," would, effective January 1, 2022, increase the maximum exclusion from the gross estate under section 2031(c) by reason of a conservation easement from the lesser of \$500,000 or 40 percent of the net value of the land to the lesser of \$2 million or 60 percent of the net value of the land. - (5) No Step-up in Basis for Assets in Grantor Trusts.
+65 percent (the top estate tax rate in effect in 1982) over \$1 billion. - (b) The basic exclusion amount would be reduced to - i. \$3.5 million, not indexed, for estate tax purposes and - ii. \$1 million, not indexed, for gift tax purposes. - (c) Portability would be retained for both estate and gift tax purposes. - (d) The bill says nothing about the GST tax, which apparently would make the GST tax rate 65 percent and the GST exemption \$3.5 million. - (e) These proposals would "apply to estates of decedents dying, and generation-skipping transfers and gifts made, after December 31, 2023."
+This is consistent with the effective dates in Senator Sanders' previous bills and reflects a long-observed drafting principle (or at least drafting preference) for estate and gift tax rate changes.
+Presumably, pursuant to that preference, if this legislation were enacted, for example, in 2024, the reference to 2023 would be changed to 2024, making the effective date January 1, 2025. - (3) Value of Farm, etc. Real Property.
+Section 3 would, effective January 1, 2024, increase the cap on the reduction in value under the special use valuation rules of section 2032A from \$750,000 (\$1.31 million in 2023, after indexing since 1998) to \$3 million, indexed for inflation going forward from 2024.
+As noted in Part 2.b(6), however, despite this proposal's family-business-friendly curb appeal, it would not really reduce the estate tax on a family farm or business as such; it would merely prevent a tax, for example, on a speculative prospect of development that is faced by such businesses very unevenly. - (4) Land Subject to Conservation Easements.
+Section 4 would, effective January 1, 2024, increase the maximum exclusion from the gross estate under section 2031(c) by reason of a conservation easement from the lesser of \$500,000 or 40 percent of the net value of the land to the lesser of \$2 million or 60 percent of the net value of the land. - (5) No Step-up in Basis for Assets in Grantor Trusts.
 Section 5 would add a new section 1014(f) (redesignating the current section 1014(f) as 1014(g)), providing that property "held in a trust of which the transferor is considered the owner under subpart E of part I of subchapter J" would not receive a new basis at the deemed owner's death if "such property is not includible in the gross estate of the transferor for purposes of chapter 11."
-Although subpart E includes section 678, which treats "[a] person other than the grantor" as the owner of part or all of a trust, it seems that the reference in this bill to "the transferor" is intended to exclude section 678 deemed owners.
-(See also the administrative action the IRS has taken in Rev. Rul.
-2023-2, 2023-16 I.R.B.
-1, described in Part 5.b(9) below.) - (a) This amendment would "apply to transfers after the date of the enactment of this Act."
+Although subpart E includes section 678, which treats "[a] person other than the grantor" as the owner of part or all of a trust, it seems that the reference in this bill to "the transferor" is intended to exclude section 678 deemed owners. - (a) This amendment would "apply to transfers after the date of the enactment of this Act."
 That would evidently apply to grantor trusts created and funded after enactment.
-It is less clear how it would apply to transfers to a trust after its initial funding, including perhaps transfers involving sales or exchanges with an existing trust. - (b) Section 5 of Senator Sanders' 2019 bill would have extended the "consistent basis" rules of section 1014(f) and the accompanying reporting rules of section 6035(a) (discussed in Part 5.a below) to property received by gift.
-That provision is omitted from this Congress's bill, although it presumably would be moot to the extent other legislation taxes unrealized appreciation upon gift or death.)
+It is less clear how it would apply to transfers to a trust after the initial funding of the trust, including perhaps transfers involving value-for-value sales or exchanges with an existing trust. - (b) The 2023 version of section 5 adds the following: